We often hear people complaining about the lack of options available when it comes to buying an automobile in Pakistan.

 But back in the old days there were literally tons of car buying options in our market.
 We have often written about the 70s and 80s era when cars like Daihatsu Charade, Toyota Starlet, Subaru J10, Mazda 323, Datsun 120Y, Mitsubishi Lancer, Toyota Corona, Nissan Sunny, Toyota Sprinter and dozens of other options were frequently found on the roads.
 But if you go through the images below you will be amazed what sort of options we used to have in our market during the 50s, 60s and 70s.

 Since the 1950s, Pakistan had undergone a speedy industrialization and became an industrial paradise in Asia.
 However the nationalization program that was implemented in 1972, in a bid to improve the growth of national economy, left disastrous effects on industries and national economy.
-It badly damaged the confidence of investors in Pakistan, and to be specific about automobiles, leaving it on the mercy of imports.
+It badly damaged the confidence of investors in Pakistan, and to be specific about automobiles, left it on the mercy of imports.